-- 1. Check and fill the fuel tank, as necessary.
-(Note: The genset fuel pickup is probably higher than the boat engine pickup.) - 2.
+- 1. Gasoline Models Check and fill the fuel tank, as necessary.
+(Note: The genset fuel pickup tube is probably higher up in the fuel tank than the vehicle engine pickup.) - 2.
 Prime the engine fuel system by holding the control switch at Stop/Prime for 30 seconds. - 3.
-Open any closed fuel valves. - 4.
-Secure the spark plug lead on the spark plug (Page 20). - 5.
-Replace the spark plug (Page 20). - 6.
-Service the air cleaner (Page 19).
+LPG Models Check and fill the LPG container, as necessary.
+On cold days the LPG container may have to be kept at least half full to provide the rate of vaporization necessary to keep up with the genset fuel demand. - 4.
+Open any closed fuel valves. - 5.
+Secure the spark plug lead on the spark plug (Page 3-6). - 6.
+Replace the spark plug (Page 3-6). - 7.
+Service the air cleaner (Page 3-5).